kkzxak47/FreeScribe/src/FreeScribe.client/markdown/help/settings.md

 **Type**: boolean

 ### Built-in AI Architecture
+Note: Available only if GPU selected while installing

 **Description**: Choose the hardware architecture for running the local LLM.
 Options may include `CUDA (Nvidia GPU)` and `CPU`.
 **Default**: `CPU`